 Additional information can be obtained from the Department of Accounting and Finance in 133 Powell Hall or at (985) 448-4176.
 To become a member of the Accounting and Finance Club, download the: Accounting & Finance Club Application 2019

 “You can make a real difference and help our work by donating to the club.
 Make an online donation via the link: https://www.givenday.org/organizations/accounting-and-finance-club“

-Beta Alpha Psi is a national honor society and a scholastic and professional accounting and finance fraternity.
+Beta Alpha Psi is an international honor society and a scholastic and professional accounting, finance and IS fraternity.
 Only AACSB-accredited Colleges of Business may have a chapter.